-The United States remains firmly committed to Georgia’s sovereignty, independence, and territorial integrity, as well as supporting Georgia’s efforts to build on its remarkable democratic and economic progress over the past decade.
+The United States remains firmly committed to supporting Georgia’s sovereignty, independence, and territorial integrity within its internationally recognized borders, as well as supporting Georgia’s efforts to build on its democratic and economic progress over the past decade.

-The United States has a robust and enduring security partnership with Georgia, focused on enhancing Georgia’s ability to defend its sovereignty and territorial integrity and improve its defensive capabilities as it advances on the path toward NATO membership.
-At the July 2018 Brussels Summit the United States and its NATO Allies reaffirmed their prior commitment, made in Bucharest in 2008, that Georgia would become a member of NATO.
+The United States enjoys robust and enduring security partnership with Georgia, focused on enhancing Georgia’s ability to defend its sovereignty and territorial integrity and improve its defensive capabilities as it advances on the path toward NATO membership.
+At the July 2018 Brussels Summit the United States and its NATO Allies reaffirmed their prior commitment, made in Bucharest in 2008 and at all subsequent summits, that Georgia would become a member of NATO.

-- In February 2017, the United State and Georgia launched the three-year bilateral Georgia Defense Readiness Program (GDRP).
-In May 2018, U.S. Army advisors began mentoring Georgian Armed Forces personnel during the training and evaluation of light infantry companies.
-GDRP endeavors to improve Georgia’s self-sustainable institutional capacity to generate, train and sustain forces in preparation for all national missions.
+- In February 2017, the United States and Georgia launched the three-year bilateral Georgia Defense Readiness Program (GDRP) scheduled to conclude in 2021.
+In May 2018, U.S. Army troops began mentoring Georgian Defense Forces through the training and evaluation of nine light infantry battalions, with U.S. defense advisors using data and lessons learned from these activities to inform parallel institutional reform efforts.
+GDRP endeavors to improve Georgia’s self-sustainable institutional capacity to generate, train and sustain forces to defend Georgia’s territorial integrity and deter Russia.

-- From 2014 through August 2018, the United States authorized over $18 million in defense articles to Georgia via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to Georgia include: firearms, electronics, ammunition/ordnance, and fire control, laser, and imaging.
+- From 2015 through December 2019, the United States authorized nearly $13 million in defense articles to Georgia via the Direct Commercial Sales (DCS) process.
+The top categories of DCS to Georgia include firearms, electronics, ammunition/ordnance, and fire control, laser, and imaging.

-- By October 2018, the Georgian Coast Guard take delivery on four former U.S. Coast Guard 82- and 110-foot patrol boats under the Excess Defense Articles program.
+- The Georgian Coast Guard received four former U.S. Coast Guard vessels, including two 82-foot Point-class and two 110-foot Island-class patrol boats, under the Excess Defense Articles program.
 These vessels were refurbished and upgraded with a combination of FMF assistance and Georgian national funds.
 These vessels significantly enhance Georgia’s maritime patrol capability in the Black Sea, serve to counter illicit trade and proliferation in its maritime zones, and further Georgia’s NATO interoperability goals.

-- Through CWD programs, the United States and Georgia work together to support training, survey and clearance operations, and safe disposal of landmines and other explosive hazards, as well as destruction of excess and aging stockpiles of conventional ammunition and small arms and light weapons, preventing potential proliferation risks.
+- From 1998 to 2019, the United States provided more than $38.5 million in CWD programs in Georgia supported training, survey and clearance operations, and safe disposal of landmines and other explosive hazards, as well as destruction of excess and aging stockpiles of conventional ammunition and small arms and light weapons, preventing potential proliferation risks.

 Peacekeeping and Exercises

-- Georgia is the largest non-NATO contributor to NATO training missions in Afghanistan.
-Since 2010, Georgia deployed over 16,000 soldiers in support of the International Security Assistance Force and Resolute Support Mission, and provided more troops per-capita than any other country in the world.
+- Georgia is the largest non-NATO contributor to NATO’s Resolute Support Mission (RSM) in Afghanistan.
+Since 2010, Georgia has deployed over 20,000 soldiers in support of the International Security Assistance Force and RSM in Afghanistan and provided more troops per-capita than any other country in the world.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.